ryanwang520/api-docs/source/includes/_projects.md

 ## Archive Project

-Call this API to archive the project.
+This endpoint archives a project by project id.
 The archived project will be hidden from the project list.
-You can call [Unarchive Project](#unarchive-project) to unarchive the project.
+You can use [Unarchive Project](#unarchive-project) to unarchive the project.

 ```shell
 curl -X POST 'https://api.arcsite.com/v1/projects/<ID>/archive' \